What is Carpal Tunnel Syndrome?

 How is Carpal Tunnel Syndrome Treated?

-Treatment for Carpal Tunnel include:
+Some Treatments for Carpal Tunnel May Include:

-- Non-steroidal anti-inflammatory drugs (ibuprofen or naproxen)
+- Non-steroidal anti-inflammatory medication (ibuprofen or naproxen)

 - Corticosteroid injections